This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Arrival and Check-in at Baby Elephant Boutique Hotel

 We pull down a quiet dirt road off of Angkor Night Market Street and stopped in front of a gray, unsuspecting wall.
-As we stepped out of the tuk tuk and onto the property, we were greeted with huge smiles from two young men in tropical button up shirts, hands folded in front of their chests in the traditional Cambodian greeting.
+As we stepped out of the tuk-tuk and onto the property, we were greeted with huge smiles from two young men in tropical button up shirts, palms together in front of their chests in the traditional Cambodian greeting.

 Staff members immediately grabbed our bags and led us through the colorful lobby, down a quiet hallway, and up a wide wooden staircase to our room on the second floor, passing beautiful Buddha carvings and artwork along the way.

 When we arrived at the top floor and looked out at the sweeping views of the surrounding neighborhood, we noticed some very surprising neighbors!
 Cambodia is one of few places left in the world where crocodile farming is allowed, and there is a farm within view of the hotel.
-It was fascinating to observe them throughout our stay.
+It was fascinating (and kind of freaky!) to observe them throughout our stay.

-There are 13 rooms in the main hotel building, and only two Premier Double rooms on the top floor where we were staying.
-The hotel has recently expanded, adding 12 newly renovated rooms in an adjacent building on the property.
+There are 13 rooms in the main hotel building and only two Premier Double rooms on the top floor where we were staying.
+The hotel has expanded in 2017, adding 12 newly renovated rooms in an adjacent building on the property.

 We were blown away when we walked into our room.
 The large space was designed perfectly to accommodate every need for a long or short term stay.